2022–23 Incarnate Word Cardinals women's basketball team

-The 2022–23 Incarnate Word Cardinals women's basketball team represents the University of the Incarnate Word in the 2022-23 NCAA Division I women's basketball season.
-The Cardinals are led by coach Jeff Dow, in his fourth season, and are members of the Southland Conference.
+The 2022–23 Incarnate Word Cardinals women's basketball team represented the University of the Incarnate Word in the 2022–23 NCAA Division I women's basketball season.
+The Cardinals were led by coach Jeff Dow, in his fourth season, and were members of the Southland Conference.

 Previous season

-The Cardinals finished the 2021–22 season with a 14–17 record overall and a 5–9 record in Southland Conference play tied for fifth place with Northwestern State in the conference regular season.
+The Cardinals finished the 2021–22 season with a 14–17 record overall and a 5–9 record in Southland Conference play, tied for fifth place with Northwestern State in the conference regular season.
 Winning the regular season head-to-head with Northwestern State, the Cardinals entered the 2022 Southland Conference women's basketball tournament as the No. 5 seed.
-They won the conference tournament defeating their opponents in four games from first round play through to the championship game.
+They won the conference tournament defeating their opponents in four games from first-round play through to the championship game.
 They received the conference's automatic bid to the 2022 NCAA Division I women's basketball tournament.
 Their season ended in the opening game of the NCAA tournament with a 51–55 loss to Howard University.